About

 About Verne

 Verne’s mission is to decarbonize the most challenging sectors of the economy.
-Verne provides zero-emission on-site power to critical sectors including construction, ports, EV fleets and data centers.
+Verne provides modern and rapidly deployable power solutions to critical sectors including data centers, construction sites, ports, and airports.
 Verne is supported by Amazon’s Climate Pledge Fund, Breakthrough Energy Fellows, Caterpillar VC, NextEra Energy Resources, United Airlines Ventures Sustainable Flight Fund, Collaborative Fund, ARPA-E, The U.S. Army, and other leading organizations.

 Shell Global